isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 However, no topic that can help a programmer is out of bounds.

 Our initial set of rules emphasizes safety (of various forms) and simplicity.
-They may very well be too strict.
+They might very well be too strict.
 We expect to have to introduce more exceptions to better accommodate real-world needs.
 We also need more rules.